joaquinelio/zone17/README.md

 Known bugs:

 None, I'm perfect.

 If article changes its name,

 If user changes login name,

 articles won't match.
 So the date won't show right.

 Future releases: Performance, css, toggle options, user feedback...

 Nah.

+About semicolons:

+What about it.
+No need.
+It's not Java.
+With no semicolons the look is cleaner and I have fewer errors.
+I just use them when needed: To force newline.

+;(a>b)? fa():fb()

+JS, the freedom to step on the flowers.